aksharnow/Integrating-redux-part-2/README.md

-Use the code as reference to build
+Use the code as reference to understand

-JSON strucuture
-Paste the structure on myjson (a fake API) consume the API and show results on UI.
+Creating Actions and listening the actions on the reducers